Monday, April 6, 2009

 And that was just when I was eight.

+The nighttime can be a long scary journey for a child and parents often unwittingly, with the best of intentions, make it worse.
 We think we know what we are doing, and sometimes we do, but there is so much information out there and most of it is conflicting.
 For my own children I was a big proponent of Monster Spray...you know, you fill a spray bottle or label an aerosol can with the words MONSTER SPRAY and leave your child armed to do battle (after a few sprays into the corners yourself just as a preventative measure).
 I just read an article saying that monster spray is a terrible thing...enforcing your child's belief in monsters by indicating that you believe in them too.
 Ugh.

 Still, I am a believer in empowerment and I, like most children, know that being told that monsters don't exist don't exactly make it so.